 LEAGUE Foundation Scholarships

 The LEAGUE Foundation makes available four scholarships to high school seniors who identify as LGBTQ.
 Ever since the Foundation got its start in 1996, its mission has been to provide educational assistance to LGBTQ students who show a strong dedication to public service and who show academic potential and are committed to excellence.
-The scholarships range in value from $1,500 to $2,500 per year and are disbursed to the college or university the student will be attending.
+The scholarships range in value up to $4,000 per year and are disbursed to the college or university the student will be attending.

 The four scholarships offered by the LEAGUE Foundation share the same requirements.
 You must be a citizen or a permanent resident of the United States and a graduating high school senior who identifies as LGBTQ.
 You must intend to start college right after high school graduation.
 You'll also need a minimum high school GPA of 3.0 and be able to provide proof you've been accepted to an accredited college or university in the United States or Canada.